Nicnl/borderlands4-serials/README.md

     - Integer subtype (index + single value)
     - List subtype (index + array of values)

-## Limitations

-- Major type "111" is not supported:
-  - It prevents the skin from being handled, and gets stripped of the item as a result.
-(Example: phosphene skin.)
-  - It prevents DLC items from being decoded.
-Because DLC items are paid, support will not be added.

-This is the only known limitation.

 ## Base85 to bitstream
 Before doing anything, the serials must be turned into an usable bitstream.